andrena/just-in-time-patching/agent-attacher/README.md

  * Make sure to have the classpath variable `M2_REPO` (pointing to your local m2 repository) defined
  * Also define a string substitution for `M2_REPO` (pointing to your local m2 repository)

+ ### Configuring other IDEs:

+ * Feel free to post a configuration that helps starting the project